 The procedure of removing one cell to test for either PGD or PGS is called Day 3 Embryo Biopsy.

 On day 3 of embryo development, most normally growing embryos contain between 6 and 10 cells.
-Each embryo to be biopsied has a small opening made in the zona pellucida using a laser (this is the same technique that is used for embryo hatching).
+For each embryo to be biopsied, our Austin IVF lab team will make a small opening in the zona pellucida using a laser (this is the same technique that is used for embryo hatching).
 After the hole is made, one cell is removed using a very small pipet and this cell is sent to the testing laboratory.